 - safety and self-management planning.

-An offender is assessed for suitability for this program after sentencing and an individual plan is developed, or the offender is sanctioned by the Court to a community-based supervised order with the Department for Correctional Services.
+An offender is assessed for suitability for these programs after sentencing and an individual plan is developed, or the offender is sanctioned by the Court to a community-based supervised order with the Department for Correctional Services.

-DCS has partnered with the Women’s Safety Services SA to offer support services to both current and former partners of offenders who participate in this program.
+DCS has partnered with the Women’s Safety Services SA to offer support services to both current and former partners of offenders who participate in these programs.

 This partnership reflects best practice guidelines for working with perpetrators of domestic and family violence.
 It serves both to protect the victim/partner and enables information sharing, which informs ongoing risk assessment and safety planning.

 The Cross Borders Programs

 The Cross Borders Indigenous Family Violence Program (CBIFV) was created in 2007 as a result of a proposal put forward by DCS, with the support of the Western Australian Department of Corrective Services and the Northern Territory Department of Justice.